 A security clearance eligibility is a determination that a person is able and willing to safeguard classified national security information and/or occupy a national security sensitive position.
 The three national security clearance eligibility levels are: Confidential, Secret, and Top Secret.

 Suitability refers to a person's character or conduct that may have an impact on the integrity or efficiency of the individual’s government service.
-Certain standards of character and conduct are used to evaluate whether federal employees in covered positions in accordance with title 5, Code of Federal Regulations, section 731, will fulfill their position duties and responsibilities effectively, and in doing so, support their employing agency’s reputation and mission.
+Certain standards of character and conduct are used to evaluate whether federal employees in covered positions — in accordance with Title 5, Code of Federal Regulations, Section 731 — will fulfill their position duties and responsibilities effectively, and in doing so, support their employing agency’s reputation and mission.

 Suitability adjudication is distinct from assessment of an individual’s qualifications for a job and from assessment of eligibility for access to classified information or assignment to sensitive duties.

-Although DCSA is the Investigations Service Provider for investigations that support covered positions subject to suitability, fitness and credentialing standards, the Executive Agent in charge.
+Although DCSA is the Investigations Service Provider for investigations that support covered positions subject to suitability, fitness, and credentialing standards, the Office of Personnel Management (OPM) is the Suitability Executive Agent in charge.

-Although not one standard exists for fitness decisions, the Chief Human Capitol Officer within the U.S. Office of Personnel Management issues “Best Practices” guidance in 2013.
-You can find that on the CHCO website here.
+Although no one standard exists for fitness decisions, the Chief Human Capital Officer (CHCO) within OPM issued “Contractor Fitness Adjudication — Best Practices” guidance in 2013, which can be found on the CHCO website here.